REFLECTIONS FROM PAST RETREATANTS

 - Zen Master Shunryu Suzuki

-It has been almost a year since my first darkness retreat and it is difficult to explain how it has impacted me in words, it seems too simple.
+It is difficult to explain how it has impacted me in words, it seems too simple.
 All I can say is that I have stopped searching.
-I have everything I need, I am everything that I need.
+I have everything I need - I am everything that I need.

 I plan on returning to the dark once a year.
 The healing that my body undergoes without the pressures of light, sound, movement and time are indispensable.
 I am extremely grateful to Scott, his family and everyone who helped build the SkyCaves.
 They have created a space that is safe and comfortable for people to heal themselves.